henriquegrandinetti/ACCTVP/readme.md

 * Now, to run the program simply type `./ACCTVP`

+##Requirements

+This software requires the OpenCV library.

+It was successfully tested with Opencv 2.4.

 ##License

 This is a free to use for non-commercial purposes software.